 Oh, The Horror!
 DVD Shoppe had three articles written about it in the paper.

 The 1st one was in the business section of El Nuevo Herald, which was a bizarre choice.
-Later on, articles in Street (Miami Herald’s New Times knockoff) and the Neighbors section of the Miami Herald happened.
+Later, articles in the Neighbors section of the Miami Herald and Street happened.

 Who knows?
-Maybe one day under the right circumstances Oh, The Horror may return.
+Maybe one day, under the right circumstances, Oh, The Horror might make a return.